 tomato seed germination.

-Humidity is another important factor to consider when germinating tomato seeds.
+Soil moisture and humidity is another important factor to consider when germinating tomato seeds.
 If the air is too dry, then the soil will dry out faster, and the seeds will have trouble germinating – they may even die!

 Damping off is more likely with high humidity levels, in moist soil, and at cooler temperatures.
+It can also occur if you reuse seed trays that were not washed out and sterilized (with alcohol or bleach) after last year.

-For more information, check out this article on damping off from Wikipedia.
+(For more information, check out this article on damping off from Wikipedia).

-A humidity dome traps moisture in the air and soil so that seeds have the humid environment they need to germinate properly.
+A humidity dome traps moisture in the air and soil so that seeds have the environment they need to germinate properly.
 A humidity dome will help your seeds to germinate faster, increase germination rates, and cut down on the time and effort needed to keep soil moist.

 For more information, check out my article on humidity domes.

 As an alternative, you can use clear plastic (such as plastic food wrap) to cover the seed tray.
 This will trap moisture in the air under the plastic and keep the soil moist for a longer time after watering.
-Just make sure to prevent the plastic from coming in contact with the soil.

 Air Circulation